 YKK is dedicated to sustainability, they have implemented annual internal audits of each of their factories globally, for regular evaluations of sustainable practices.
 They are also continually focused on improving all areas of the business including the management of quality, health and safety as well as environmental management.

 Supplier: OCC Apparel

-Our Tote bags are made from 100% organic cotton certified by Global Organic Textile Standard (GOTS).
-To obtain this certification, the product must meet specific social and environmental criteria as well as comply with toxic chemicals tests.
-They are ethically manufactured solely using renewable energy including wind and solar power and are vegan approved by the People for the Ethical Treatment of Animals (PETA).
+Our Tote bags are PETA-Approved Vegan and are made from 100% organic cotton certified by Global Organic Textile Standard (GOTS).
+To obtain this certification, the cotton must meet specific social and environmental criteria as well as comply with toxic chemicals tests.
+Our tote bags are ethically manufactured solely using renewable energy including wind and solar power.

 Supplier: Gang Apparel Accessories